Content Moderation Process

-- Handshake will handle the entire approval/moderation process, with the aim to put no additional burden on schools.
+- Handshake will handle the entire approval/moderation process, with the aim to put no additional burden on institutions.

 - Career Centers have the ability to flag any approved reviews they feel do not meet our Content Guidelines for secondary moderation, in the process described in the question above.

-Will schools be expected to take over moderation responsibilities?
+Will institutions be expected to take over moderation responsibilities?

-- No, Handshake has (and will continue to have) responsibility for the moderation process, with the goal of not adding any additional burden on schools.
+- No, Handshake has (and will continue to have) responsibility for the moderation process, with the goal of not adding any additional burden on institutions.

 Where can we find the Content Guidelines?

 - You may find our Content Guidelines below.
-Once reviews are live in Handshake, the guidelines will be easily accessible for students, employers and career centers within the product and the Help Center.
+Once reviews are live in Handshake, the guidelines will be easily accessible for students, employers and career centres within the product and the Help Center.